Spring Moon

 A celebration designed to honor the threshold of summer and International Workers’ Day: Walk into ritual, fashion, poetry, and live music.

-🌕 Join us for Spring Moon, a free community event where we will celebrate Mother Earth and reimagine our collective future.
+🌕 Join us after the May Day march for Spring Moon, a free community event where we will celebrate Mother Earth and reimagine our collective future.

-On May 1st, 2026, the Villa Terrace Decorative Arts Museum transforms into a cocoon for rebirth and collective imagination.
+On May 1st, 2026, the Villa Terrace Museum & Gardens transforms into a cocoon for rebirth and collective imagination.
 Marking both the ancient threshold of summer and International Workers’ Day, Spring Moon is a community-centered celebration featuring ceremony, fashion, poetry, and music.
 We honor the hands that build and the waters that sustain us.

 Experience Highlights: